 Liquidity is a measurement of our ability to meet potential cash requirements, including ongoing commitments to repay borrowings, fund and maintain investments and other general business needs.
 Additionally, to maintain our status as a REIT under the Code, we must distribute annually at least 90% of our REIT taxable income.
-In future years, a portion of this requirement may be able to be met through stock dividends, rather than cash, subject to limitations based on the value of our stock.
+In 2017, the Internal Revenue Service issued a revenue procedure permitting "publicly offered" REITs to make elective stock dividends (i.e., dividends paid in a mixture of stock and cash), with at least 20% of the total distribution being paid in cash, to satisfy their REIT distribution requirements.
+On May 4, 2020, the Internal Revenue Service issued a revenue procedure that temporarily reduces (through the end of 2020) the minimum amount of the total distribution that must be paid in cash to 10%.
+Pursuant to these revenue procedures, the Company has in the past and may in the future elect to make distributions of its taxable income in a mixture of stock and cash.

 Our primary sources of funds for liquidity consist of cash provided by operating activities (primarily income from our investments in RMBS and net servicing income from our MSRs), sales or repayments of RMBS and borrowings under repurchase agreements and our MSR financing arrangements.
+The COVID-19 pandemic has not adversely affected our ability to access these traditional sources of our funds on the same or reasonably similar terms as available before the pandemic.

 In the future, sources of funds for liquidity may include additional MSR financing, warehouse agreements, securitizations and the issuance of equity or debt securities, when feasible.
-During the year ended December 31, 2017, we completed offerings of our common stock and our Series A Preferred Stock which resulted in approximately \$80.9 million and \$57.9 million, respectively, of net proceeds which have been invested in Agency RMBS.
-In June 2018, we completed an additional offering of our common stock which resulted in approximately \$53.6 million of net proceeds which have been invested in RMBS.
-Net proceeds from sales pursuant to both the Preferred Series A ATM Program and the Common Stock ATM Program are also available for general corporate purposes, including investment in RMBS.
-The Company anticipates that a significant portion of the paydowns of these RMBS will be deployed into the acquisition of MSRs.
-The Company may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.
+During the year ended December 31, 2020, we did not sell any capital stock pursuant to the ATM programs.
+During the year ended December 31, 2019, we completed underwritten offerings and sales of our capital stock pursuant to our ATM programs which resulted in aggregate net proceeds of approximately \$5.4 million.
+Net proceeds from these offerings and sales were used for general corporate purposes, including investment in RMBS.
+In the past we have used, and we anticipate that in the future we will use a significant portion of the paydowns of these RMBS to purchase MSRs.
+We may also sell certain of these RMBS and deploy the net proceeds from such sales to the extent necessary to fund the purchase price of MSRs.

-Our primary uses of funds are the payment of interest, management fees, outstanding commitments, other operating expenses, investments in new or replacement assets and the repayment of borrowings, as well as dividends.
+Our primary uses of funds are the payment of interest, management fees, outstanding commitments, other operating expenses, investments in new or replacement assets, margin calls and the repayment of borrowings, as well as dividends.
+While we paid 50% of the first quarter dividend in shares of common stock, we paid a cash dividend on our common stock for the remaining quarters of 2020.
+The dividend rate approved by our board of directors was reduced due to the uncertainty regarding the economy and reopening.
+We continue to maintain a higher level of unrestricted cash than prior to the pandemic for the same reason.
+As the future direction of the economy becomes clear we would expect to invest more of that unrestricted cash in our targeted assets.
+We may also use capital resources to repurchase additional shares of common stock under our stock repurchase program when we believe such repurchases are appropriate and/or the stock is trading at a significant discount to net asset value.
 We seek to maintain adequate cash reserves and other sources of available liquidity to meet any margin calls resulting from decreases in value related to a reasonably possible (in the opinion of management) change in interest rates.